-The integer problem (Eq.
-3) is solved with the branch-and-bound search applied to sub-problems 1111 built by problem decomposition (§4.4).
-In the MAMBO models (§5.1), the average integer sub-1112 problem contains 68 unknowns and 1128 integer constraints (built with Proposition 1).
-The per-1113 formance is illustrated on Fig. 14.
-We observe that the search is able to find initial solutions very 1114 quickly, usually in less than 10 milliseconds.
-Finding the optimal solution takes a bit longer, but 1115 less than 100 milliseconds in general.
-However, completing the search-through in order to confirm 1116 that the solution is indeed optimal can take seconds, or even dozens of seconds.
-Fig. 14 only reports 1117 model for which the confirmation of optimality took less than 30 seconds.
-1118
+The integer programming problem (Eq.
+3) is solved with the branch-and-bound search applied to sub-problems built by problem decomposition (§4.4).
+In the MAMBO models (§5.1), the average integer programming sub-problem contains 68 unknowns and 1128 integer constraints (built with Proposition 1).
+The performance is illustrated on Fig. 15.
+We observe that the search is able to find initial solutions very quickly, usually in less than 10 milliseconds.
+Finding the optimal solution takes a bit longer, but less than 100 milliseconds in general.
+However, completing the search-through in order to confirm that the solution is indeed optimal can take seconds, or even dozens of seconds.
+Fig. 15 only reports model for which the confirmation of optimality took less than 30 seconds.

 Due to our choice of branching functions, first solutions are rapidly close to the optimal solution, and our experience indicates that there is no real need in practice to wait until the end of search.
 We recommend allocating a comfortable time budget for the initial solution (e.g. 30 seconds), a quite smaller amount of time for the solution improvement (e.g. 3 seconds), and to never wait until completion of the search.
-With these settings, the optimal solutions is found in almost all the cases of Fig. 14, albeit without full guarantee.
+With these settings, the optimal solutions is found in almost all the cases of Fig. 15, albeit without full guarantee.

 It is definitely possible to improve the search performance by adding more heuristics in the branching functions, and to use better time budget allocations (e.g. in function of the number of integer unknowns and of integer constraints), but, in practice, we have never felt the necessity to do so.
 The current strategy is fast enough, i.e. much faster than the other steps of the pipeline (quad meshing, geometry untangling).
 In the MAMBO dataset examples, solving sub-problems takes in average 0.7 seconds.
+Detailed timings are available in the supplemental material.